Visit our latest live Events and Webinars with experts and get all your questions answered

 Start by outlining your priorities.
 Are you seeking a holiday home, retirement base or a rental investment?
 Knowing your goals will help narrow down locations and property types.
 Once you’ve established your criteria, work with a bilingual estate agent who understands the needs of international clients.
 Your Overseas Home can connect you with trusted professionals.

 Viewings can either be arranged independently or as part of a structured trip.
-Download our Viewing Trip Guide to learn more about the process.
+Download your France Viewing Trip Guide to learn more about the process.
 During your trip, assess neighbourhoods as well as individual properties.

 Once you’ve chosen a property, you can submit an offer through the agent.
 If accepted, you’ll sign a compromis de vente or promesse de vente.
 This is a legally binding agreement followed by a 10-day cooling-off period for buyers.
 Afterward, a notaire – a public official who ensures the legality of the transaction – manages the paperwork and due diligence.

-Non-residents can apply for mortgages through French banks, with deposits usually between 20–30%.
+Non-residents can apply for mortgages through French banks, with deposits usually between 30–40%.
 Approval depends on income and credit history.
-A specialist mortgage broker can simplify this process and find competitive rates – especially valuable for buyers with income in other currencies.
-It’s best to arrange mortgage pre-approval before making an offer.

 In France, most fees are paid by the buyer, and Charente-Maritime is no exception.
 Budget around 7–8% of the purchase price for notaire fees if buying an existing home.
 This covers transfer taxes, legal registration and the notaire’s fee.
 For new-build homes, notaire fees are lower, typically around 2–3%.

 Many property listings already include estate agent fees, but do confirm this with your agent.
-If not, expect to pay around 5–7% of the property price.
 These fees are regulated and set out clearly in the sales contract.

 Additional costs to consider include: